gms-bbg/fragmentation-inputs/README.md

 ## Description of folder contents

+### inputs_MSN-ring_re-fragment
+Inputs with various attempts of re-fragmenting existing MSN (6-, 11-, 16-, 22-, 27-, 32-fragment scheme).
+Please see extensive details in README inside the directory.

+Contributor (Anastasia)

 ### 2021-new-makefp
 Inputs used the new MAKEFP and OpenMP EFP-EFP codes.
 EFP settings are
 - polarization: on (full version)